Pakistan court acquits former PM Imran Khan, wife in unlawful marriage case

 Khan was first briefly arrested in May 2023, sparking nationwide unrest from PTI supporters, some of which targeted military facilities.

-The government and military cited the attacks as justification for a sweeping crackdown on PTI, which saw its senior leadership decimated by arrests and defections.
+The government and military cited the attacks as justification for a sweeping crackdown on the PTI, which saw its senior leadership decimated by arrests and defections.

-An anti-terrorism court in the eastern city of Lahore on Tuesday refused to bail him as police investigate his alleged role in the unrest, despite the fact he was behind bars at the time.

 Surviving the crackdown

-PTI candidates were forced to stand as independents in February 8 elections, which had been repeatedly delayed amid political chaos.
+PTI candidates were forced to stand as independents in the February 8 elections, which had been repeatedly delayed amid political chaos.

-Khan’s arrest and conviction for graft back in August 2023 meant he was barred from standing for office himself, confined to a cell in Adiala Jail south of the capital Islamabad.
+Khan’s arrest and conviction for corruption back in August 2023 – on charges that he denies – meant he was barred from standing for office himself, confined to a cell in Adiala Jail south of the capital, Islamabad.

 Despite that, candidates loyal to PTI secured more seats than any other party.

-Nonetheless they were blocked from power by a broad coalition of parties considered more pliable to the influence of the military.
+They were blocked from power by a broad coalition of parties considered more pliable to the influence of the military.

-Polling day itself was marred by allegations of vote-tampering amid a nationwide mobile internet blackout Islamabad said it orchestrated over security concerns.